 Gmail doesn’t provide the necessary protection for PHI sent via emails.
 If you send emails beyond your firewalled server, they need to be encrypted.
-You can use browser extensions, the OpenPGP encryption method, or a HIPAA-compliant email service like Paubox that can do the job.
+Browser extensions, the OpenPGP encryption method, or a HIPAA-compliant email service like Paubox that can do the job.

 All parties should also encrypt the hard drives of all devices that contain PHI.
 Encryption tools like BitLocker for Windows or FileVault for Mac OS can do this.

-To protect the PHI that circulates over the network and between the different tiers of the system, app developers also need secure connections and protocols.
+To protect the PHI that circulates over the network and between the system’s different tiers, app developers also need secure connections and protocols.

 To this end, they should force HTTPS at least for the signup screens, all pages containing PHI and authorization cookies, and ideally for all communications.
 This secure communication protocol encrypts data with TLS.

-App developers need to get an SSL certificate from a trusted provider, properly install it, and make sure to use a secure SSH or FTPS protocol to send the files containing PHI instead of the regular FTP.
+App developers need to get an SSL certificate from a trusted provider, properly install it, and make sure to use a secure SSH or FTPS protocol for sending PHI-containing files instead of the regular FTP.